adopt-liveview/adopt-liveview/priv/pages/2025/11-03-v2-first-liveview-en_US.md

 We created a module `MyappWeb.PageLive` to be our first LiveView and we told Phoenix to render it at the root path `/`.
 As you can see at the very top we used `use MyappWeb, :live_view` to make it a LiveView by installing all the necessary behind the scenes code you don't need to worry about.

-You may have noticed but there's a lot of MyappWeb going in there.
+You may have noticed, but there's a lot of MyappWeb going in there.
 This is because we are using the `MyappWeb` namespace for our LiveView.
 In Phoenix projects you will often see that projects called `Project` have a matching `ProjectWeb` module to encapsulate all the web-related code.

 ## Try it out